PrimaveraDeveloper/lithium/capabilities/configuration.md

 ## Externalized application settings using Azure AppConfiguration

 As the number of microservices grows over time manually managing their application settings becomes an overwhelming and error-prone task.
-Also, diferent microservices may share one or more settings and if ever there were a need to change one of these shared settings doing so would be extremely time consuming and fallible.
+Also, different microservices may share one or more settings and if ever there were a need to change one of these shared settings doing so would be extremely time consuming and fallible.

-To address this matter the Lithium Framerwork uses the Azure AppConfiguration service as way of managing application settings.
+To address this matter the Lithium Framework uses the Azure AppConfiguration service as way of managing application settings.
 For more information see: [Azure AppConfiguration](https://docs.microsoft.com/en-us/azure/azure-app-configuration/overview).

+For more information see: [How to manage application settings externally using Azure AppConfiguration](../howto/howto-use-azure-appconfiguration.md).

-See how this can impact your solution: [Externalized application settings](..//howto/howto-externallymanage-appsettings.md).
+See how this can impact your solution: .

 ## Configuration in Generated Code